nodejs/nodejs.dev/src/documentation/0029-node-event-loop/index.md

 The **Event Loop** is one of the most important aspects to understand about Node.

 Why is this so important?
-Because it explains how Node can be asynchronous and have non-blocking I/O, and so it explains basically the "killer app" of Node, the thing that made it this successful.
+Because it explains how Node.js can be asynchronous and have non-blocking I/O, and so it explains basically the "killer app" of Node.js, the thing that made it this successful.

 The Node.js JavaScript code runs on a single thread.
 There is just one thing happening at a time.